m-h-s-m-h-s/Product-Description-Paraphrase/README.md

-# Product Description Paraphraser
+# Product Description Simplifier

 A streamlined TypeScript application that automatically converts product descriptions into shorter, clearer versions using OpenAI's gpt-5-nano model.
-Perfect for creating concise, easy-to-understand product copy.
+Perfect for creating concise, easy-to-understand product copy without adding any information not present in the original.

 ## 💡 What It Does